auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 ---

 ::: note
 Exciting news!
-We have just released our latest beta version of v3, packed with powerful features and improvements.
+We have just released React Native Auth0 v3 BETA, packed with powerful features and improvements.
 [Check out the latest Quickstart for more details](https://auth0.com/docs/quickstart/native/react-native-expo-beta/00-login)
 :::

 # Add Login to your React Native App